-The only downside I experienced with this is that the microscope falls over backwards more easily when you tilt the arm back with the lens in this position.
-This is because the center of gravity is now shifted further back, and the aluminium base itself does not weigh that much.
+The only downside I experienced with this is that the microscope falls over backwards more easily with the arm in this position.
+This is because the center of gravity is now shifted further back.
+The aluminium base by itself does not weigh enough to counteract this.

-This is probably not something you will run into often, since there is not much need to tilt the arm back when you have this much vertical working space.
+This is not a problem you will run into often.
+There is little need to tilt the arm far back when you have this much vertical working space in the first place.

 Focus distance vs. field of view

 Adjusting the zoom and focus of the microscope is done by twisting the lens shaft and raising or lowering the lens on the arm.
 By doing this, you change the focus distance and field of view.

 For each height you can set the lens to (focus distance), there is a specific size area (field of view) visible on the microscope LCD screen.
 I have listed them below, so that you can get an idea of how big of an area you can view at once under the microscope.

 |Height||Focus distance||Field of view

 |Max. height||80 mm||~ 12.5 * 7 mm|